Code-Institute-Submissions/louis-bacon-portfolio-2/README.md

 <img src="./assets/testing/screenshot-dropdown-menu.png" alt="A screenshot of the dropdown menu as it appears on tablet and desktop devices" />

 Using the Viewport Resizer, I clicked the animate button to test the screen at different sizes on each page, and no layout issues were detected.

 The width of the input text fields throughout the site adjusts at different screen sizes, but maintains an optimised position in relation to any adjacent label text or submit button.
-This can be seen viewing the screen recording files in the ../assets/testing/ directory.

 All form elements were tested to ensure that submission is not possible without filling out all the required fields due to the 'required' attribute.
 Here is a screenshot of me attempting to susbcribe to my mailing list without an e-mail address: